aautar/graphpaper/README.md

 The 'Grid' constructor takes 3 parameters: the size of the grid, the color of the grid, and the style of the grid (GRID_STYLE.DOT or GRID_STYLE.LINE)

+## Canvas Objects

+* ‘Canvas.calcBoundingBox()‘
+Returns: ‘Rectangle‘

+This method will calculate and return the rectangular bounds/extents of the Canvas in which all CanvasObjects are enclosed

 ## Events